Nintendo 64 controller: Hand positioning

 The controller was designed to be held in three different positions.
-First, it can be held by the two outer grips, allowing use of the D-pad, right-hand face buttons and the "L" and "R" shoulder buttons (but not the Z trigger or analog stick).
+First, it can be held by the two outer grips, allowing use of the D-pad, right-hand face buttons and the L and R shoulder buttons (but not the Z-trigger or analog stick).
 This style was intended to optimize play in 2D games by emulating the setup on the Super NES controller.
-It can be also held by the center and right-hand grip, allowing the use of the single control stick, the right hand-buttons, the "R" shoulder button, and the Z trigger on the rear (but not the "L" shoulder button or D-pad).
+It can be also held by the center and right-hand grip, allowing the use of the single control stick, the right hand buttons, the "R" shoulder button, and the Z-trigger on the rear (but not the L shoulder button or D-pad).
 This style was intended for 3D games.
-Finally, the controller can be held by the center and left-hand grip, allowing for a combination of the D-pad, L shoulder, analog stick, and Z trigger, as was implemented in GoldenEye 007.
-Additionally, though the controller was not designed with this setup in mind, one controller can be held in each hand with a thumb on each analog stick and index fingers on the Z trigger.
-This setup allows dual-analog control on some first-person shooters such as Perfect Dark.
+Finally, the controller can be held by the center and left-hand grip, allowing for a combination of the D-pad, L shoulder, analog stick, and Z-trigger, as was implemented as an alternative control option in GoldenEye 007 and most of the console's other first-person shooters.

 In some games such as Mortal Kombat Trilogy, the control stick and directional pad are interchangeable.
-Very few games use the directional pad exclusively, such as Tetrisphere and Kirby 64: The Crystal Shards.
+Very few games use the directional pad exclusively, such as Tetrisphere, Mischief Makers and Kirby 64: The Crystal Shards.
+Additionally, though the controller was not designed with this setup in mind, one controller can be held in each hand with a thumb on each analog stick and index fingers on the Z-trigger.
+This setup allows dual-analog control on some first-person shooters such as Goldeneye 007 and Perfect Dark.
+One game, Robotron 64, allows one player to use two controllers to control an avatar.
+This way, the game plays like its predecessor, Robotron 2084.